 STEP 10: Remove the Old Vinyl

 You may have already removed the old vinyl when you inserted the rod into the brackets in order to set the length of the rod and measure, in Step 1.
-If you haven’t, unroll the vinyl on the adjustable rod now, and save the rigid plastic inserted into the vinyl at the end of the vinyl shade.
+(But as I mentioned above, you can use the existing vinyl and use spray adhesive to attach the new fabric).
+If you don’t want to use it, unroll the vinyl on the adjustable rod now, and save the rigid plastic inserted into the vinyl at the end of the vinyl shade.

-STEP 11: Roll the Fabric Shade onto the Adjustable Rod
+STEP 11: Roll the Fabric Roller Shade onto the Adjustable Rod

 On the metal adjustable roller shade rod, you’ll see a groove in the rod that you can use as a reference point for evenly wrapping the roller shade fabric onto the rod.